joe1817/psync/README.md

 # psync.py

+psync is a simple utility to copy files from one folder to another.

 ## Features

 - Can be used on the command line or as an imported module.
-- Files that were renamed in the src folder will be renamed in the dst folder, without unnecessarily copying files.
+- Files that were renamed in the src folder can be renamed in the dst folder, without unnecessarily copying files.
-- Won't delete files (by default) but will "recycle" files instead by moving them to a different folder of your choosing.
+- Can "recycle" extra files in the dst folder by moving them to a different folder of your choosing.
 - Include/exclude files based on recursive glob patterns.
+- Can copy to a remote server using SFTP.
 - Log the results to a log file.
 - `--dry-run` option to print would-be results without actually making changes to the file system.

+## Requirements
+- python 3.13+ (earlier versions can be used if you install the glob2 package)

+## Dependencies
+- paramiko (only if you intend to use SFTP)

 ## Examples